isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://herpsocsg.com/" rel="noopener noreferrer nofollow" target="_blank">Herpetological Society of Singapore (HSS)</a></strong>.
+<p>The <strong><a href="https://herpsocsg.com/" rel="noopener noreferrer nofollow" target="_blank">Herpetological Society of Singapore (HSS)</a></strong> is
-The HSS booth will feature several wet and dry herpetofauna specimens alongside some of our posters and merchandise (stickers, pins, posters, etc.).
-We will also run a series of videos and photos on the TV screen to enhance our herp representation further.</p>
+a group of herpetology enthusiasts based in Singapore.
+Our booth will feature several wet and dry herpetofauna specimens alongside some of our posters and merchandise (stickers, pins, posters, etc.).
+We will also be showcasing a series of videos and photos of herpetofauna.</p>
 </td>
 </tr>
 <tr>